 Lung King Heen

-As the only Cantonese-style restaurant in Hong Kong to be awarded three Michelin stars, Lung King Heen features the absolute best Guangdong cuisine in the city.
-All the dim sums are served in a delicate size and are elegantly decorated.
-From ordinary steamed rice-rolls with barbecued pork to popular pork buns steamed in bamboo steamers, all the dishes are of premium quality.
-The barbecued pork steamed roll – the most expensive one in Hong Kong – has an addictive sweet-and-sour flavor.
+As the only Cantonese restaurant in Hong Kong to be awarded three Michelin stars, Lung King Heen at the Four Seasons showcases the absolute best of Guangdong cuisine.
+The dim sum is delicate yet full of flavour; from lobster dumplings to the ever-popular pork buns cooked to perfection in bamboo steamers, all the dishes are of exceptional quality.
+The barbecued pork steamed roll – the most expensive in Hong Kong – is said to have an addictive sweet-and-sour flavour.

-As one of the pioneering Japanese restaurants in Hong Kong, awarded three Michelin stars, Sushi Shikon boasts excellent techniques in sashimi slicing and garnishes.
-Established in 2013, Sushi Shikon is a small Japanese restaurant, with a cozy dining area that holds up to eight guests at the Hinoki counter and six guests in the VIP room.
-Under the leadership of the executive chef Yoshiharu Kakinuma, Shikon presents customers with Tokyo-style dishes that are skillfully and meticulously crafted.
-To maintain its fine quality, all the raw food at Shikon is freshly imported from Tokyo’s Tsukiji market every day.
-With a lunch course averaging at HKD$1,800, Sushi Shikon is considered to be the most expensive omakase restaurants in Hong Kong.
+Established in 2013, Sushi Shikon boasts three Michelin stars.
+This intimate Japanese restaurant has a cosy dining area that holds a total of just 14 guests – up to eight guests at the Hinoki counter and six guests in the VIP room.
+Under the leadership of executive chef Yoshiharu Kakinuma, Shikon presents customers with meticulously crafted sushi, soup and desserts.
+To maintain its fine quality, ingredients are freshly imported from Tokyo’s Tsukiji market every day.
+With the lunch menu coming in at HKD$1,800 (£173), Sushi Shikon is considered to be the most exclusive omakase restaurant in Hong Kong.